 Click Mark account for closure at the bottom of the page.
-This confirms you understand that you will lose access to all sites, services, and data associated with your Microsoft account.
+This confirms you understand that you will lose access to all sites, services, and data associated with your Microsoft account in 60 days.

 Changed your mind about closing your Microsoft account?

 If you change your mind within 60 days, all you have to do is go back to account.live.com and sign in with your email address and password.
 You'll be asked to enter a security code that we send you by phone or email so we know we're opening the account for you and only you.

 Note the following:

 Any time still remaining on your subscription will be available to you, but you will not be able to get back the time that passed while your account was closed.

 If you turned off auto-renew on your Xbox Live or Xbox Music subscription, you’ll need to turn it back on.

 If you canceled any subscriptions outright or if your subscription time has run out, you'll need to re-purchase the subscription.